lavary/laravel-menu/README.md

   {{ $MenuName->asDiv() }}
 ```

-`asDiv()` method will render your menu as nested html divs. it also takes an optional parameter to define attributes for the parent `<div>` tag itself:
+`asDiv()` method will render your menu as nested HTML divs. it also takes an optional parameter to define attributes for the parent `<div>` tag itself:

 ```php
 {{ $MenuName->asDiv( array('class' => 'awsome-div') ) }}